anoma/nspec/docs/disclaimer.md

 # Disclaimer

 This documentation website is a work-in-progress [**formal specification**](#formal-specification-approach) of the Anoma protocol.
 We refer to this documentation as the "Anoma specs".
-It is important to understand what this documentation is and what it is not.
+The following disclaimer is important to understand what this documentation is and what it is not.

 ### General information